Skip to content

 • Complete the Course (CHL 5109H: Gender and Health);

-• Participate in at least six monthly sessions in the Student Seminar Series
+• Participate in at least six of the 8 monthly sessions in the Student Research Seminar Series;

 • In instances where home graduate units require a thesis, it is desirable, but not required, that this work be relevant to women’s health.